 - Designed to handle chunked transfer encoded streams if necessary (I was unable to test this, because I couldn’t find any station that uses this encoding).

-- Stereo dB levels can be read directly from the chip and be used to drive VU meters from PWM pins.
+- Stereo dB levels can be read directly from the chip and be used to drive VU meters from PWM pins (or DACs on ESP32).
+See here for an example.

 - audio byte – will be sent to a ringbuffer that feeds the VS1053 decoder